 Seeing the earth burning and taking this to heart, Blue decided to experiment with the theory and attempt to "have a relationship" with his (rather small) motorcycle.
-He called it "pony", spoke to it as if it were alive and tried his best to respect it as a living thing or at least as a part of life as a whole.
+He called it "Pony", spoke to it as if it were alive and tried his best to respect it as a living thing or at least as a part of life as a whole.
 Of that time he said, "It changed me forever riding my bike that way.
 It was undeniably more enjoyable to coax and caress the machine like a friend rather than take it for granted like a meaningless gathering of extruded metals, rubbers and gasses.
-For the first time, I began to see myself as part of the world and not just a user of it."
-The resulting joy and empowerment of that moment was infectious and thrilling to Blue, and he coined the term "Motopony" in celebration of the revelation.
-From then on he began to use the word Motopony to define any tool that he used respectfully with a relational intention of healing himself and the world.
+I began to see myself as part of the world and not just a user of it."
+The resulting joy and empowerment of that experience was infectious and thrilling to Blue, and he coined the term "Motopony" in celebration of the revelation.
+From then on, he began to use the word Motopony to define any tool that he used respectfully with a relational intention of healing himself and the world around him.

 A dark night not long after, mourning an anniversary of the early death of his late mother Kathleen Antoinette, Daniel reached for a broken guitar he had purchased some years earlier and leaned into it with all of his soul.
 "I had a great need for that guitar to release me from the despair and doom that I was feeling.
 Somehow I believed that this guitar also needed me to strip it of its extra strings and tune it in triad to the timbre of my untrained voice.
 We had a conversation, and in my grief, we fell deeply into love."
 That night he sang a poem he had not yet written, "Hero's Lullaby" and came to call the guitar "Old Blue".